softonic/ci-version/README.md

 # ci-version

-CLI program to determine the new version that should be assign to the current build/commit in a CI/CD workflow.
+CLI program to determine the new version that should be assigned to the current build/commit in a CI/CD workflow.

 ## Installation